researchstudio-sat/webofneeds/webofneeds/won-cryptography/src/test/resources/README.txt

 - to be done: make an example in trig for different stages of the need (creation by owner, final creation by won node, after connections are added, etc.) with the signature(s), then it will be clear what we are still missing in our signature definition
-- to be done: find which signature rdf vocabulary to use or define own own??
+- to be done: find which signature rdf vocabulary to use or define own own
+- for now I will use the Signingframework vocabulary since that's already implemented

 Signature representation - 2 solutions possible: